sadab-halim/Interview-Questions/OS/README.md

 - Best approach to minimize waiting time.
 - Easy to implement in Batch systems where required CPU time is known in advance.
 - Impossible to implement in interactive systems where required CPU time is not known.
-- The processer should know in advance how much time process will take.
+- The processor should know in advance how much time process will take.

 ## Shortest Remaining Time First (SRTF)
 - The processor is allocated to the job closest to completion but it can be preempted by a newer ready job with shorter time to completion.